 František Kupka (1871-1957) came from eastern Bohemia.
 He spent his childhood in Dobruška, where he was apprenticed as a saddle-maker.
 Thanks to his artistic talents he was recommended, in 1889, for art school.
-He studied painting in Prague and Vienna, the capital of Austria-Hungary.
+He studied at the Academies of Fine arts in Prague and in Vienna.
 In 1895 he left for France, where he lived until his death.
 But he never forgot about his native Bohemia.
-Today he is considered to be one of the most significant Czech artists of the 20the century.
+Today he is considered to be one of the most significant Czech artists of the 20th century.